mdtanker/python_package_template/README.md

     - for every push to `main` (from a PR), the site will be updated
 14) Finalize
     - remove all the above instructions and raise any issues in this template's repository if you have any suggestion or found any errors in this template!
+    - replace all instances of "zenodo_DOI" in this repository with your new Zenodo DOI.
+        - if your Zenodo link is https://doi.org/10.5281/zenodo.15863068,, your DOI is just 15863068
+        - make sure to use the DOI from the `Cite all versions?` portion of your Zenodo page.
     - if you want, please submit a PR to this repository to add your package to this list at the top of this README to showcase it!

 # samplepackagename